sonic-net/SONiC/doc/logging/persistent_logger/persistent_loglevel.md

 # 7 Open Questions

-## 7.1 Log level persistency in warm-boot
+## 7.1 Log level persistency in warm-reboot

- - Do we want to keep that the loglevel is persistent to warm-boot automatically as it is today?
+ - Do we want to keep that the loglevel is persistent to warm-reboot automatically as it is today?